websdk/vanilla/README.md

 export function component(data){ .. }
 ```

+**Stateless:** Components can always expect that `this` is the DOM node being operated on and the first parameter will be an object with all the state and data <a name="fn1" href="#fn1-more">[1]</a> the component requires to render.
+This makes components agnostic as to how or where the first argument is injected, which simplifies testing and allows frameworks to co-ordinate linking state with elements in different ways <a name="fn2" href="#fn2-more">[2]</a>.

 **Idempotent**: For a given dataset, the component should always result in the same representation.
-This means components should be written declaratively. `this.innerHTML = 'Hi!'` is perhaps the simplest example of this, but use of the `innerHTML` is not the most efficient <a name="fn1" href="#fn1-more">[1]</a>.
+This means components should be written declaratively. `this.innerHTML = 'Hi!'` is perhaps the simplest example of this, but use of the `innerHTML` is not the most efficient <a name="fn3" href="#fn3-more">[3]</a>.

 **Serializable:** You should not hold any selections or state within the closure of the component (other than variables that will be used within that the cycle).
 These components are stamps.
 They will be applied to all instances of the same type.
 They may be invoked on the server and the client.
 They may be streamed over WebSockets.
 They may be cached in localStorage.

-**Stateless:** You can use `this.state` for persisting local state between renders.
-Components can always expect that the first argument will be an object with all the state and data the component requires to render.
-"Data" is normally things that are not unique to this instance of the component and may be injected in from different sources depending on the application it is used in.

 **Declarative:** Event handlers and component API should update the state object and then call `this.draw` which will redraw the component.
 This is in contrast to modifying the DOM directly and greatly simplifies components by disentagling rendering logic from update logic.
 The `this.draw` hook can then be extended by frameworks to form their own [rendering pipeline](https://github.com/pemrouz/vanilla#rendering-pipeline) or simply stubbed in tests.